Newton Abbot: Landmarks

-Alexandra Theatre (cinema)
+Alexandra Theatre

-The Alexandra was originally built in 1871 as a corn exchange at the end of the market building.
-Before it was finished it was decided instead to use it as a meeting hall for the community.
-It remained as such until in 1883, when a major upgrade of the building included the addition of a stage with dressing rooms below, further dressing rooms in extensions at the side of the main building, and an orchestra pit.
-Many other alterations followed until it was converted into a two-screen cinema in 1995.
+The Alexandra Theatre was originally built in 1871 as a corn exchange at the end of the market building.
+Before it was finished, it was decided instead to use it as a meeting hall for the community.
+It remained as such until in 1883, when a major upgrade of the building included the addition of a stage with dressing rooms below, further dressing rooms in extensions at the side of the main building and an orchestra pit.
+Many other alterations followed until it was converted into a two-screen cinema in 1996.

 St Leonard's Tower

-The centre of the town features the ancient tower of St Leonard: all that remains of the medieval chapel of St Leonard, founded in 1220 and first referred to in 1350 in a document of the Bishop de Grandisson of Exeter.
+The centre of the town features the ancient tower of St Leonard; it is all that remains of the medieval chapel of St Leonard, founded in 1220 and first referred to in 1350 in a document of the Bishop de Grandisson of Exeter.
 The main chapel was demolished in 1836 to ease traffic congestion.
 Adjacent to the tower is a plaque marking where the first declaration of the newly arrived William III, Prince of Orange was read in 1688: The first declaration of William III, Prince of Orange, the glorious defender of the Protestant religion and the liberties of England, was read on this pedestal by the Rev. John Reynell, rector of this parish, 5th November, 1688.
-Although William arrived in Brixham on 5 November, he did not reach Newton Abbot until 6 November, when he stayed overnight at Forde House, as he made his way to London to take the English throne.
+Although William arrived in Brixham on 5 November, he did not reach Newton Abbot until 6 November, when he stayed overnight at Forde House as he made his way to London to take the English throne.

 The tower can regularly be seen flying the Union Flag or the Flag of Newton Abbot (The Flag of Devon defaced by the silhouette of the tower).